The-Nova-Project/aws-fpga/README.md

 | AFI - Power | [FPGA Power, recovering from clock gating](./hdk/docs/afi_power.md) | Helps developers with understanding FPGA power usage, preventing power violations on the F1 instance and recovering from a clock gated slot. |
 | On-premise Development | [Tools, Licenses required for on-premise development](./docs/on_premise_licensing_help.md) | Guidance for developer wanting to develop AFIs from on-premises instead of using the [FPGA Developer AMI](https://aws.amazon.com/marketplace/pp/B06VVYBLZZ) |
 | Frequently asked questions | [FAQ](./FAQs.md)| Q/A are added based on developer feedback and common AWS forum questions  |

+# Developer Support

+* [**AWS Re:Post**](https://repost.aws/) is the first place to go to post questions, learn from other users, to engage with the FPGA developer community, AWS and Xilinx engineers to get help.

+* You could also file a [Github Issue](https://github.com/aws/aws-fpga/issues) for support.
+We prefer AWS Re:Post as this helps the entire community learn from issues, feedback and answers.
+    * Click the "Watch" button in GitHub upper right corner to get regular updates.